 Keep scrolling for some in-flight tricks I've learned over the years that I want to share with you this month.

 1. Take off all your makeup when you're on board and use a gentle cleanser.
-Rodial Bee Venom Cleansing Balm (£50) is my favourite.
+Rodial Bee Venom Cleansing Balm ($75) is my favorite.

 2. Airplanes are severely dehydrating, so a refreshing hydrating spray is a brilliant product to have on board.
 I love this Murad toner.
 I use it liberally (but be careful not to spray the person next you, as has happened to me on the last flight).

 3. You've got the time, so give your skin a proper once-over.
 I recommended Elizabeth Arden Eight Hour All-Over Miracle Oil ($28).
 This stuff is magic, I use it EVERYWHERE—hair, body (legs, especially) and face.
 And allow it to soak in.
 When you land, your skin will be glowing.

 4. When you do land, if you can, I recommend the following facials: an Oxygen Infusion Facial in the Red Door Spa in New York or the AL Plasma Facial at Aesthetics Lab in Primrose Hill.
 I used both over the fashion week period and they don't cause breakouts, they just enhance your skin's natural glow and get the circulation going.